Wang Yibo: Racing career

+In May 2019 Wang participated in Michelin GPGP Grand Prix Beijing Station, his first competition as a professional driver but had to face a motorcycle breakdown in the middle of the race.

+In August 2019, Wang participated in the ZIC Motorbike Race in Zhuhai International Circuit and won the second place in the mixed competition and the first place in the rookie division.

+On 19-20 Oct 2024, In the GT3 category of the 2024 GTSC series held in Zhuhai International Circuit, Wang Yibo participated in his first official race as an artist, partnered with professional driver Fang Junyu to represent the UNO Racing team.
+Driving the No. 85 Audi R8 LMS GT3 Evo II, which incorporates the elements of bamboo leaf green snakeskin, they won second place in the first round and won the championship in the second round.

+On 28–29 March 2025, Wang Yibo participated in the 2025 China GT Championship pre-season warm-up race at Ningbo International Circuit, driving the No. 85 Audi R8 LMS GT3 EVO II, partnered with professional driver Fang Junyu to represent the UNO Racing team and they won the runner-up and successfully stepped onto the podium.

+On 25–27 April 2025, Wang Yibo participated in the 2025 China GT Championship Round 1 at Shanghai International Circuit, partnered with racing driver Pan Junlin to represent the UNO Racing team.
+They drove the No. 85 Audi R8 LMS GT3 Evo II, and won GT3 AM category championship in the first race.

+In the second race, due to a collision that damaged key components they had to choose to end the race early.

 Personal life

-Since 2019, Wang has been a member of the Yamaha China Racing Team as a professional road motorcycle racer.
-In August 2019, Wang participated in the Asia Road Racing Championship (ARRC) in Zhuhai International Circuit and won the second place in the mixed competition and the first place in the rookie division.

-In the same month of the year, Wang received numerous unsolicited phone calls from callers who purchased his personal telephone number online.
+In August 2019, Wang received numerous unsolicited phone calls from callers who purchased his personal telephone number online.
 Wang answered some of these calls and personally appealed to the callers to respect his privacy and stop calling.
 He took to his Weibo account to urge fans to support and love him rationally, to stop calling him and not to waste their money to purchase his number as the calls have adversely affected his privacy.
 He informed that he would change his number even though it was troublesome for him to update his loved ones and transaction arrangements linked to his phone number.
 He posted screenshots of receiving 194 calls from unknown numbers.
-Wang's management agency, Yue Hua Entertainment threatened to take action informing that it has kept a record of these numbers and that it may turn them over to the authorities if necessary.
+Wang's management agency, Yuehua Entertainment threatened to take action informing that it has kept a record of these numbers and that it may turn them over to the authorities if necessary.